The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 30

-BorgWarner Inc. dividend investors are looking at a global auto parts supplier that makes turbochargers, power electronics, and drivetrain components for combustion, hybrid, and electric vehicles.
-The current yield is 1.07%, with a trailing annual dividend rate of $0.68 per share paid quarterly.
-The next ex-dividend date is June 1, 2026.
-BWA's beta of 1.076 means the stock moves roughly in line with the broader market, making it a cyclical holding rather than a low-volatility income play.
+BorgWarner Inc. dividend investors are looking at a global auto parts supplier that makes turbochargers, power electronics, and fuel injection systems for combustion, hybrid, and electric vehicles.
+The current yield is 0.99%, with a trailing annual dividend rate of $0.68 per share paid quarterly.
+The next ex-dividend date is September 1, 2026.
+BWA's beta of 1.106 means the stock moves with — and slightly beyond — the broader market, which suits investors comfortable with cyclical exposure over pure income stability.

-BorgWarner Inc. pays out 35.9% of earnings as dividends, a payout ratio classified as conservative (below 40%).
-That low payout leaves meaningful room to sustain the dividend even if earnings soften, which matters for a company exposed to auto industry cycles across light vehicles, commercial trucks, and off-highway equipment.
-The primary pressure point for BorgWarner Inc. dividend safety is cyclicality: the auto parts sector is sensitive to production volumes, and the dividend history shows at least one year-over-year decline exceeding 5% in the available data window.
+BorgWarner Inc. pays out 33.7% of earnings as dividends, a payout ratio classified as conservative (below 40%).
+That low payout leaves meaningful room to sustain the dividend even if earnings soften, which matters in a cyclical sector like auto parts where demand can shift quickly.
+BorgWarner Inc. dividend safety gets its clearest support from that payout cushion, though the company's exposure to OEM vehicle production cycles — light vehicles, commercial trucks, and off-highway equipment — means earnings can be volatile, and that volatility is the primary pressure point on the dividend.

 BorgWarner Inc. dividend history shows a CAGR of -0.3% per year from 2002 to 2025.
 Per-share, that means the dividend moved from $0.60 to $0.56 over the full window (2026 is a partial year and excluded from this calculation).
-The largest annual increase in the window was 20.0% in 2003, but that single jump was not sustained, and the overall trend across more than two decades is essentially flat.
+The largest annual increase in the window was 20.0% in 2003, but the history also contains at least one year-over-year decline exceeding 5%, which explains why the long-run CAGR is effectively flat.
+Growth is slow — in fact, it is slightly negative over the full period.

 | Period | CAGR | From | To |